w3f/research/docs/Polkadot/economics/3-parachain-experiment.md

 The trading page features two tables:

-1. (Table 1) Current winning bids: This shows all current bids per package.
+1. Table 1 displays the current winning bids, listing all active bids for each package.

-2. (Table 2) Winning Allocation: This shows how the packages are currently allocated to bidders based on the current winning bids.
+2. Table 2 shows the winning allocation, indicating how packages are currently assigned to bidders based on the prevailing winning bids.

-Especially table 2 is considered to significant help with this complex auction design.
+Table 2 is particularly useful for assessing this complex auction design.

 #### Stage 3: Feedback and Payoff
-After the end of the auction (depending on the treatment), participants receive feedback about the final winning bids and allocation of packages.
-In addition, subjects in the candle auction format are informed about the realization of $T$ and the respective snapshot of winning bids to that time.
-Profits are calculated and shown to the subjects.
-Afterwards, the next auction (if there are any) is started and new valuations are drawn for each subject.
+Once the auction concludes, timing depending on the treatment, participants receive feedback on the final winning bids and allocation of packages.
+In addition, subjects in the candle auction format are informed of the realization of $T$ and the corresponding snapshot of winning bids at that moment.
+Profits are then calculated and displayed to participants.
+If another  auction follows, new valuations are drawn for each subject before it begins.

 ### Outcome variables
-* Success of coordination (given the realized values, were the local bidders able to form a coalition?)
+* Success of coordination: Given the realized values, were the local bidders able to form a coalition?
-* Efficiency (Did the packages go to those with the highest valuation?
-Did they coordinate on the right allocation)
+* Efficiency: Did the packages go to those with the highest valuations?
+Did bidders coordinate on the optimal allocation?
-* Bidding dynamic (how quickly converges the auction)
+* Bidding dynamic: How quickly did the auction converge?
-* Revenue
+* Revenue: What was the total reveneu generated?

 ### Implementation
-The experiment will be implemented with [oTree](https://www.sciencedirect.com/science/article/pii/S2214635016000101), which is a software to conduct online experiments and provide the necessary infrastructure to create sessions, distribute links to users and maintain a database of behavioral data.
-It combines python in the back-end with a flexible front-end implementation of HTML/CSS and Django.
+The experiment will be implemented using [oTree](https://www.sciencedirect.com/science/article/pii/S2214635016000101), a platform for conducting online experiments. oTree provides the necessary infrastructure to create sessions, distribute links to participants, and maintain a database of behavioral data.
+It combines Python on the backend with a flexible frontend built using HTML/CSS and Django.

 ## Literature
 Ausubel, L. M., Cramton, P., & Milgrom, P. (2006).
 The clock-proxy auction: A practical combinatorial auction design.
 Combinatorial Auctions, 120-140.